The Bernhardt Lab @ Duke University

 Macrosheds: Enabling macroscale watershed science (NSF Macrosystems)

-Bernhardt and Matt Ross (CSU) are coPIs of this five year grant aimed at collating and analyzing watershed ecosystem study data from every long-term watershed study in the United States.
+Bernhardt and Matt Ross (CSU) are co-PIs of this five year grant aimed at collating and analyzing watershed ecosystem study data from every long-term watershed study in the United States.
 Our goal is to massively increase access, use and analysis of watershed ecosystem data by building high powered data infrastructure and visualization tools and training the next generation of watershed scientists through our macroscale watersheds training camps.
-Mike Vlah is the lead data scientist for this project and we are collaborating closely with the aquatic science experts at the National Ecological Observatory Network.
+Mike Vlah, Spencer Rhea, and Wes Slaughter are the data scientists for this project.
+Post-doctoral researchers Amanda DelVecchia and Nick Marzolf, and PhD student Audrey Thellman are launching the research initiative as we move into the analysis phase of this project.

 Coastal Ecosystem Impacts of Saltwater intrusion and Sea Level Rise (NSF Coastal SEES, NASA, Seagrant)